Blondie (band): 1974–1978: Early career

-Inspired by the burgeoning new music scene at the Mercer Arts Center in Manhattan, Chris Stein sought to join a similar band.
-He joined the Stilettoes in 1973 as their guitarist and formed a romantic relationship with one of the band's vocalists, Debbie Harry, a former waitress and Playboy Bunny.
-Harry had been a member of a folk-rock band, the Wind in the Willows, in the late 1960s.
-In July 1974, Stein and Harry parted ways with the Stilettoes and Elda Gentile, the band's originator, forming a new band with ex-Stilettoes bandmates Billy O'Connor (drums; born October 4, 1953, Germany, died March 29, 2015, Pittsburgh, Pennsylvania) and Fred Smith (bass).
+Inspired by the burgeoning new music scene at the Mercer Arts Center in Manhattan, musician Chris Stein sought to join a similar band.
+He joined the Stillettoes in 1973 as their guitarist and formed a romantic relationship with Debbie Harry, who was one of the band's vocalists, a former waitress and Playboy Bunny.
+Harry had been a member of a folk-rock band, The Wind in the Willows, in the late 1960s.
+In July 1974, Stein and Harry parted ways with the Stillettoes and Elda Gentile, the band's originator, forming a new band with ex-Stillettoes bandmates Billy O'Connor (drums; born 1953, died 2015) and Fred Smith (bass).
 Originally billed as Angel and the Snake for two shows in August 1974, they had renamed themselves Blondie by October 1974, while Ivan Kral joined the band on guitar.
 The new name derived from comments made by truck drivers who catcalled "Hey, Blondie" to Harry as they drove past.

-By the spring of 1975, O'Conner had left the music business and Smith replaced Richard Hell in Television, while Kral eventually joined the Patti Smith Group.
-Stein and Harry continued the band and proceeded with auditions to recruit drummer Clem Burke and bass player Gary Valentine (Gary J. Lachman).
+By the spring of 1975, O'Connor had left the music business and Smith replaced Richard Hell in Television, while Kral eventually joined the Patti Smith Group.
+Stein and Harry continued the band, and proceeded with auditions to recruit drummer Clem Burke and bassist Gary Valentine (Gary J. Lachman).

 Blondie became regular performers at Max's Kansas City and CBGB.
 In June 1975, the band's first recording came in the way of a demo produced by Alan Betrock.
 To fill out their sound, they recruited keyboard player Jimmy Destri in November 1975.
 The band signed with Private Stock Records and released their first single "X-Offender" in June 1976, while their debut album, Blondie, was issued in December 1976.
-Neither was initially a commercial success and the band spent the rest of the year touring with Television and visiting the UK.
+Neither was initially a commercial success, and the band spent the rest of the year touring with Television and visiting the UK.
 Blondie opened for David Bowie and Iggy Pop on the latter's US tour in early 1977 supporting The Idiot.
-The band was invited by Bowie and Pop after the pair had heard the band's debut album.
-In July 1977 Valentine decided to leave the band and form The Know, he was replaced by Frank Infante.
+Blondie was invited by Bowie and Pop after the pair had heard their debut.
+In July 1977, Valentine decided to leave the band and form his own group, the Know; he was replaced by Frank Infante.

 In September 1977, the band bought back its contract with Private Stock and signed with British label Chrysalis Records.
 The first album was re-released on the new label in October 1977.
-Rolling Stone's review of the debut album observed the eclectic nature of the group's music, comparing it to Phil Spector and the Who, and commented that the album's two strengths were Richard Gottehrer's production and the persona of Debbie Harry.
+Rolling Stone's review of the debut album observed the eclectic nature of the group's music, comparing it both to Phil Spector and to the Who, and commented that the album's two strengths were Richard Gottehrer's production and the persona of Debbie Harry.